 This simple formula guide goes through how to choose an infant formula as well as what is meant by responsive bottle feeding.

 First Steps Nutrition Trust is an independent public health nutrition charity that provides information and resources to support eating well from pre-conception to five years.
-They have some useful, downloadable leaflets on infant formula.
+View their useful, downloadable leaflets on infant formula.

 Also look at the information below on how to bottle feed in a way that is gentle, responds to your baby's cues; encourages certain oral skills; and helps the development of a close relationship between you and your baby.